Have You Heard Of Co-ownership? Here’s Everything You Need To Know

 Co-ownership has actually been around for quite a few years and has helped thousands of people get onto the property ladder.
 It simply means that you buy a share of a house and co-ownership buys the rest, so you’re only paying the mortgage on your proportion.

 Co-ownership is a really affordable way of buying a house.
 You will pay your mortgage on the portion that you own and then pay rent on the other part.
 Rent is charged at 2.5% of the value of the Co-ownership share of your home e.g. if your home is valued at £120,000 and you own 50% the annual rent is £1,500 or £125 per month.

-With Co-ownership, you could put down £0 deposit – your rent and mortgage combined (on a 50/50 Co-ownership deal) would be a total of £345 / month!
+With co-ownership, you put down zero deposit and your rent and mortgage combined (on a 50/50 co-ownership deal) would be a total of £345 per month!

 Check out the monthly rental table below to get an idea of how much rent you would pay

 The majority of applicants are first-time buyers, but it can also help people who have owned a house before.
 The key criteria are:

 - You are over 18 and live in the UK